-Change often operates by those same rules, especially when it comes to technology.
+Change often operates by those same rules, especially when it comes to legal technology.
 The COVID-19 pandemic made said changes not only imperative but urgent.

 Nobody was more surprised than the law firms themselves with how rapidly they adopted technologies for remote work and increased digital collaboration.

 In 2022, business processes only became more automated.
 Leveraging technology-powered services, like Access Unify™ Active File Management, reduces or eliminates the need to be physically in the office looking through onsite storage, trying to find records managers to locate the active files needed, or hiring couriers to deliver files.
-It also empowers existing staff to focus on higher value tasks that affect the firm’s bottom line more directly.
+It also empowers existing staff to focus on higher-value tasks that affect the firm’s bottom line more directly.

-By extension, this freed up valuable time up and down the chain of command enables the entire staff to focus on delivering the best user-centric client experiences they can while still being focused on practicing law.
+By extension, this freed up valuable time up and down the chain of command enabling the entire staff to focus on delivering the best user-centric client experiences they can while still being focused on practicing law.
 And bill-back capabilities add additional value because the service can inherently pay for itself.

 So who exactly is going to be going into the office?

 According to surveys conducted by Gartner amongst larger corporations, the state of work hybridization is anything but definitive.
-Just 5% of enterprises interviewed plan to be remote, and another 5% will be fully in person, leaving the vast majority of corporate America somewhere in the middle.
+Just 5% of enterprises interviewed plan to be remote, and another 5% will be fully in-person, leaving the vast majority of corporate America somewhere in the middle.

 With law firms specifically, research by McKinsey says the time people spend in law offices will decrease by 12% which could translate to a 15 to 25% decline in space required.
 According to the 2021 Report on the State of the Legal Market, 75% of lawyers prefer to work from home compared to a mere 37% of lawyers who desired to work remotely before the pandemic.

-Depending on where the firm falls on the spectrum of wishing their employees return in person to the office or opting for a hybrid approach, these two data points could have a drastic effect on their real estate investment.
+Depending on where the firm falls on the spectrum of wishing their employees to return in person to the office or opting for a hybrid approach, these two data points could have a drastic effect on their real estate investment.

 Law firms are still the leader in most metropolitan areas with far more space per employee than any other industry and rely heavily on private offices (and multiple-sized ones) rather than open workspaces or even single-sized offices.
 While many industries will be trying to increase the space between employees, law firms are likely to have the opposite situation.